Abraham bar Hiyya: Three Classes of Pious Men

 Guttmann has shown that Naḥmanides read and used the Hegyon ha-Nefesh, though occasionally differing from it; but while Saadia Gaon is elsewhere quoted by Abraham bar Ḥiyya, he never refers to him in Hegyon.
-Characteristic of the age is the fact that while Abraham bar Ḥiyya contended against every superstition, against the teḳufah, against prayers for the dead, and similar practises, he was, nevertheless, like Ibn Ezra, a firm believer in astrology.
+Characteristic of the age is the fact that while Abraham bar Ḥiyya contended against every superstition, against the superstitions of the tequfoth, against prayers for the dead, and similar practises, he was, nevertheless, like Ibn Ezra, a firm believer in astrology.
 In his Megillat ha-Megalleh he calculated from Scripture the exact time for the advent of the Messiah to be the year of the world 5118.
 He wrote also a work on redemption, from which Isaac Abravanel appropriated many ideas.
-It is in defense of Judaism against Christian arguments, and also discusses Mohammed, "the Insane"; announcing the downfall of Islam, according to astrological calculation, for the year 4946 A.M.
+It is in defense of Judaism against Christian arguments, and also discusses Muhammed "the Insane", announcing the downfall of Islam, according to astrological calculation, for the year 4946 A.M.

 Mathematics

 Bar Ḥiyya's Ḥibbur ha-meshīḥah ve-ha-tishboret contains the first appearance of quadratic equations in the West.

-Bar Ḥiyya proved by geometro-mechanical method of indivisibles the following equation for any circle: $A = C \times \tfrac{R}{2}$, where $A$ is the surface area, $C$ is the circumference length and $R$ is radius.
-The same proof as appears in the commentary of the Tosafists (12th century) on the Babylonian Talmud.
+Bar Ḥiyya proved by the method of indivisibles the following equation for any circle: $A = C \times \tfrac{R}{2}$, where $A$ is the surface area, $C$ is the circumference length and $R$ is radius.
+The same proof appears in the commentary of the Tosafists (12th century) on the Babylonian Talmud.